The Purple Plain: Production

 The Purple Plain is regarded generally as historically accurate with good production values and attention to detail, and depicts the native Burmese in a respectful manner.
 The film is based on the 1947 novel The Purple Plain by H. E. Bates who was commissioned into the RAF during World War II.
 It was one of three novels he wrote after his travels to Burma and India in 1945, on military assignment to write short pieces portraying the Burmese war for American readers.
 The novel was first serialised in the Saturday Evening Post in September and October 1947.
 The film script was written by novelist Eric Ambler in consultation with Bates.

-The film was produced with a relatively modest budget by Two Cities Films and was directed by the American director Robert Parrish.
+The film was produced with a relatively modest budget by Two Cities Films, financed by Rank, and was directed by the American director Robert Parrish.
 The film was shot in Sigiriya, in what was then Ceylon (now Sri Lanka), and utilised several locations later used in The Bridge on the River Kwai.
 The aircraft in the film were repainted in accurate SEAC camouflage and markings, and were provided through the co-operation of the Royal Air Force, which also provided several staff on-site during the filming.
 Some of these are credited as extras.

 Cinematographer Geoffrey Unsworth filmed the production at a time when the British film industry was changing over from 3-strip Technicolor to Eastmancolor.
-The Purple Plain is considered a ‘hybrid’ film as the location filming in Ceylon was in Eastmancolor whilst the interiors at Pinewood Studios were in 3-strip Technicolor.
-Another known ‘hybrid’ film of this period was To Paris with Love.
+The Purple Plain is considered a "hybrid" film as the location filming in Ceylon was in Eastmancolor whilst the interiors at Pinewood Studios were in 3-strip Technicolor.
+Another known "hybrid" film of this period was To Paris with Love.